A favorite updated for your reading pleasure.

 - Myth #4: The crusades taught Muslims to hate and attack Christians.

 Also, if someone wants to claim that Christianity isn’t true because of bad things done in Jesus’ name, then they would need to concede that the vast number of good things done in his name would be evidence for Christianity.

 Of course, that doesn’t mean we should gloss over bad things done in Jesus’ name.
 Those are serious issues and an embarrassment to Christianity.
 We can respond to them and use them to express Biblical truths.

 Was the Inquisition wrong?
 Of course!
 It is completely un-Biblical to think you can or should force someone to believe something.
 When the rich young ruler walked away sadly after being told he must give up everything to follow Jesus (Matthew 19), Jesus didn’t run and tackle him.
-He didn’t even offer to take half.
+He didn’t even offer to negotiate and take half.
 The text says that Jesus loved the young man, but He didn’t force him to believe.
 You come to him on his terms or not at all.